The day was bright and fine. Salt had been away from the course in the morning, but was back on the range in the afternoon.

 “Jane, would you try something for me please?”

-Golf Sand Shot Means Put Sand On the Green
+For a Sweet Golf Bunker Shot, Put Sand On the Green

 “Jane, I want you to put sand on the green with each and every shot.”